jaqx0r/filtergen/README.md

 bug reports to jaq@spacepants.org.

 If you're on a Red Hat-like RPM-based system, you should be able just to run "rpm -ta" on the tarball.
+Debian users can fetch released versions from `apt`.

 filtergen's build system uses SCons, rather than the GNU autotools or a custom Makefile.
 To build and install, ensure you have SCons, gcc, flex, and bison